You set goals, outlined plans, and hit milestones. Then 2020 changed - in a big way. Questions came. Priorities shifted. Opportunities emerged.

 Advanced Registry Analytics

 Once you start collecting data, you need to be able to use it to answer the right questions.
 Enter advanced analytics.

 In healthcare, questions seem endless – especially with any emerging issue or research priority.
 These questions fall into four common types, and there are specialized analytics to address each.

-For example, decision support calculators that use real-time patient data and predictive analytics to determine optimal treatment based on expected outcomes and likely complications.
+- What will the effects be if we take some type of action?
+Prescriptive analytics answers this question using machine learning and numerous inputs to suggest a course of action.
+For example, decision support calculators use real-time patient data and prescriptive analytics to determine optimal treatment courses based on expected outcomes and likely complications.

 Step 3: Leverage a Flexible Data Infrastructure to Pivot at Any Time

 Your new aims, data strategy, and analytics approach can come to life with flexible registry technology and the right registry partner.
 Modern clinical data registries are designed to evolve as your needs change.
 Your clinical data registry technology should provide you the ability to:

 - Ingest data and apply analytics in real time.

 - Collect new data fields and add new measures.